 One other feature of convenience worth mentioning is the door from the master closet to the laundry room.
 (Upper right corner of floor plan.)
 Since 99% of our laundry will be coming from the dirty clothes hamper in the master closet and going back into the master closet, having the laundry just off the master closet makes a lot of sense.
 (Compare this route to the Cooper plan, above, where you must carry clothes from the master closet, through the bathroom, through the master bedroom, past the dining room, and through the kitchen - and back.)

-We originally had the study off of the living room, but in trying to reduced the size of the house, we decided to get rid of the separate study and make a study out of one of the guest bedrooms with a sleeper sofa in it for company.
+We originally had the study off of the living room, but in trying to reduce the size of the house, we decided to get rid of the separate study and make a study out of one of the guest bedrooms with a sleeper sofa in it for company.
 (Upper-left corner of floor plan.)

 |The two desks go along the windows with great views, so this worked out well.
 Also, we turned what would have been a rarely used 2nd guest bedroom into a room that is used every day, but can still double as a place for guests to sleep.|